MicrosoftDocs/windows-itpro-docs/windows/privacy/deploy-data-processor-service-windows.md

 - M365-security-compliance
 ---

-# Data Processor Service for Windows Overview
+# Data processor service for Windows Overview

 >[!NOTE]
->This topic is intended for participants in the data processor service for windows preview program and requires acceptance of specific terms of use.
+>This topic is intended for participants in the data processor service for Windows preview program and requires acceptance of specific terms of use.
 To learn more about the program and agree to the terms of use, see [https://aka.ms/dpswpublicpreview](https://aka.ms/dpswpublicpreview).

 The privacy landscape keeps evolving, and with it, we make changes to our services to meet our customers’ needs.
-The data processor service for windows empowers you to be in control of diagnostic data from Windows devices, and act as data controllers for that data, under the definition of the European Union General Data Protection Regulation (GDPR).
+The data processor service for Windows empowers you to be in control of diagnostic data from Windows devices, and act as data controllers for that data, under the definition of the European Union General Data Protection Regulation (GDPR).

-The data processor service for windows will serve as a foundation for other Microsoft services that use Windows diagnostic data.
+The data processor service for Windows will serve as a foundation for other Microsoft services that use Windows diagnostic data.

-The data processor service for windows offering enables you to store and manage your Windows diagnostic data in the cloud, on top of an end-to-end data platform designed and built with compliance in mind, to help you meet your compliance obligations.
+The data processor service for Windows offering enables you to store and manage your Windows diagnostic data in the cloud, on top of an end-to-end data platform designed and built with compliance in mind, to help you meet your compliance obligations.
 Your data is routed and stored inside an enterprise compliance boundary, operating under a prescriptive and focused set of compliance requirements, in accordance with industry standards.

-The data processor service for windows provides you with controls that help respond to delete data subject requests (DSRs) on diagnostic data, either for a specific device, or at user account closure, for a specific Azure AD User ID.
+The data processor service for Windows provides you with controls that help respond to delete data subject requests (DSRs) on diagnostic data, either for a specific device, or at user account closure, for a specific Azure AD User ID.
 Additionally, you’re able to execute an export DSR for a specific Azure AD User ID.
-Should you desire so, Microsoft will accommodate a data processor service for windows tenant account closure, either because you decide to close your Azure or Azure AD tenant account, or because you decide you no longer wish to be the data controller for diagnostic data, but still wish to remain an Azure customer.
+Should you desire so, Microsoft will accommodate a data processor service for Windows tenant account closure, either because you decide to close your Azure or Azure AD tenant account, or because you decide you no longer wish to be the data controller for diagnostic data, but still wish to remain an Azure customer.

 >[!Note]
 >Tenant account closure will lead to the deletion of all data associated with that tenant.

-## Deployment of Data Processor Service for Windows
+## Deployment of data processor service for Windows
-Use the instructions below to easily manage the data processor service for windows using a single setting, through Group Policy, or an MDM solution, in Windows 10, version 1809 or Windows Server 2019 and newer.
+Use the instructions below to easily manage the data processor service for Windows using a single setting, through Group Policy, or an MDM solution, in Windows 10, version 1809 or Windows Server 2019 and newer.

 ### Prerequisites
 #### Versions supported
-The data processor service for windows is currently supported on Windows 10, version 1809, and newer versions.
+The data processor service for Windows is currently supported on Windows 10, version 1809, and newer versions.

 #### Network requirements
-The following endpoints need to be reachable from devices enrolled into the data processor service for windows:
+The following endpoints need to be reachable from devices enrolled into the data processor service for Windows:

  login.live.com